Léon Dehon: Education

-Léon-Gustave Dehon was born in La Capelle in Soissons on 14 March 1843 to Alexandre-Jules Dehon (1814-82) and Stephanie Vandelet.
+Léon-Gustave Dehon was born in La Capelle in Soissons on 14 March 1843 to Alexandre-Jules Dehon (1814–82) and Stephanie Vandelet.
 His baptism was celebrated on 24 March 1843.
 Dehon's mother fostered a deep devotion to the Sacred Heart and encouraged her son in this practice.
 He received his First Communion on 4 June 1854 and was Confirmed on 1 June 1857.

 In 1855 he was sent to the college at Hazebrouck, where he studied under noted priest Jacques Dehaene, and graduated in August 1859.
-In his adolescence Dehon felt called to the priesthood (which manifested at Christmas 1865), but his father sent him for higher education to the Sorbonne in Paris.
+In his adolescence Dehon felt called to the priesthood (which manifested at Christmas 1865), but his father sent him to the Sorbonne in Paris.
 He earned a degree in civil law on 2 April 1864 (with top honors), after studying from 1860 to 1864.
 He had spent much of his free time in a local church.

 His father sent him on a long tour of the East (including Palestine), but en route to return to France, Dehon found his call to the priesthood renewed.
-He entered the Saint Claire institute in Rome on 25 October 1865 to begin ecclesial studies.
+He entered the French Seminary of Saint Claire in Rome on 25 October 1865 to begin ecclesial studies.
 Before he entered, he had met with Pope Pius IX, who encouraged and blessed his vocation.
 Dehon referred to Pius IX as "goodness united with holiness".

 Dehon obtained a bachelor of sciences on 16 August 1860.
-He began his religious studies at the Pontifical Gregorian and at the Pontifical Roman Athenaeum S. Apollinare.
+He began his theological studies at the Pontifical Gregorian and at the Pontifical Roman Athenaeum S. Apollinare.
 He obtained a doctorate in philosophical studies on 27 June 1866.
 After ordination, he continued his studies, earning an STD in theology on 13 June 1871 and a JCD in canon law on 24 July 1871.